Riemannian Denoising Diffusion Probabilistic Models: Experiments

 We apply our method to alanine dipeptide, a commonly studied model system in bio-physics.
 The configuration of the system can be characterized by its two dihedral angles $\phi$ and $\psi$ (see Figure~\ref{dipeptide_system}).
 In this study, we are interested in the configurations of the $10$ non-hydrogen atoms of the system (in $\mathbb{R}^{30}$) with the fixed angle $\phi=-70^\circ$.

-Since the manifold is unbounded, we choose a nonzero function $b=-\nabla V$ in the forward process, where $V$ is proportional to the root mean squared deviation (RMSD) from a pre-selected reference configuration $x^{\mathrm{ref}}$.
-Accordingly, the prior distribution $p(x^{(N)})$ is a single-well distribution centered at $x^{\mathrm{ref}}$.
+In the forward process, $b$ is chosen as $-\nabla V$, where $V$ is proportional to the root mean squared deviation (RMSD) from a pre-selected reference configuration $x^{\mathrm{ref}}$.
+Consequently, the prior distribution $p(x^{(N)})$ is a single-well distribution centered at $x^{\mathrm{ref}}$.
 Furthermore, we model $s^{(k+1),\theta}(x)$ in the reverse process using a network that preserves rotational equivariance and translational invariance.
-This, as well as our choice of $b$, guarantee that the distribution $p_{\theta}(x^{(0)})$ generated by our model is invariant under $\mathrm{SE}(3)~$\citep{xu2022geodiff}.
-We refer to Appendix~\ref{subsec-dipeptide_details} for implementation details and to Appendix~\ref{Equivariant_NN} for theoretical support.
+This design, together with our choice of $b$, guarantees that the distribution $p_{\theta}(x^{(0)})$ generated by our model is invariant under $\mathrm{SE}(3)~$\cite{xu2022geodiff}.
+We refer to Appendix~\ref{subsec-dipeptide_details} for further experimental details and to Appendix~\ref{Equivariant_NN} for theoretical support.

 We employ three metrics to assess the quality of the generated configurations: the angle $\psi$, and two RMSDs (denoted by $\mathrm{RMSD}_1$ and $\mathrm{RMSD}_2$) with respect to two pre-defined reference configurations that are selected from two different wells.
-Figure~\ref{dipeptide_result} illustrates the histograms of these three metrics for the configurations generated by our model and the configurations in the dataset.
+Figure~\ref{dipeptide_result} illustrates the empirical densities of these three metrics for the configurations generated by our model and the configurations in the dataset.
 The solid and dashed lines show the agreement between the distributions of the learned reverse process and the distributions of the forward process at different time steps $k$.
 In particular, the overlap between the lines in black, which correspond to step $k=0$, demonstrates that the distribution of the generated samples (dashed) closely matches the data distribution (solid).